betaflight/unified-targets/README.md

 > [!IMPORTANT]
 >
 > Unified-Targets are being sunsetted in favor of Target Configuration (config.h) files.
-Please see https://betaflight.com/docs/development/manufacturer/creating-configuration for creating targets for the https://github.com/betaflight/config repository.
+Please see https://betaflight.com/docs/development/manufacturer/creating-configuration for creating targets in the https://github.com/betaflight/config repository.
 >
 > Instructions have been updated as Betaflight requires certification as we are migrating to a new build API.
 >